aryanmajhi75/carbon-footprint-app/README.md

-Here's a creative README file for your project, with stickers, emojis, and mentions of copyright:

----

 # 🌱 **Ecofy: Optimizing Carbon Emission Reduction** 🌍

 **Ecofy** is a revolutionary app designed to help you track, reduce, and optimize your carbon emissions!
 Developed using the Flutter framework and powered by cutting-edge machine learning models (RNN with LSTM), Ecofy is your personalized assistant on the journey to a greener, more sustainable future. 🍃💚